agc0610/folio/intro.md

 3. Intuition and gut feel are important.
 These aren't culture fit.
 I've played that game in San Francisco.
 But how I communicate, how you communicate, and whether we believe in what we are working toward together play a role in how our chemistry will manifest.
 We have to meet each other to see how that goes.

-I know screening candidates requires some scalable solutions, like having a folio to look at, so this file in this repo exists to provide you with clues: you can
+I know screening candidates requires some scalable solutions, like having a folio to look at, so this file in this repo exists to provide you with clues.
+You can:
 1. See what I've been up to via the links above
 2. Get to know my UX philosophy
 3. Decide if you are confident enough to ask for specific artifacts and a coffee together. :)